SkyfengBiuBiu/Web-Project-Based-On-Django/README.md

 ## Testing
-1. Unit Testing: unit testing tasks are carried out for Users App, Profiles App, Discussions App and Friendship App.
-2. Integration Testing: First phase for integration testing is underway.
+1. Integration Testing: Final phase for integration testing is completed.
-3. Deployment Testing: First phase deployment testing is underway.
+2. Deployment Testing: Final phase for deployment testing is completed.